godotengine/godot-website/collections/_article/html5-export-profiling.md

 Those classes have seen quite a few updates in the past years, grew quite a bit since their original design, and for this reason most of the serialization and message logic is hard-coded.

-This will likely change in the future, but in the meantime, I focused on extracting the low level handling of the connection from them to accomodate the need to support other protocols beside TCP (in this case, WebSocket for HTML5).
+This will likely change in the future, but in the meantime, I focused on extracting the low level handling of the connection from them to accommodate the need to support other protocols beside TCP (in this case, WebSocket for HTML5).

 First, two new interfaces where created: `ScriptDebuggerConnection` and `ScriptEditorDebuggerServer`.
-Their implemention, provides access to the low level network connection, without the need to know about serialization and messages.
+Their implementation, provides access to the low level network connection, without the need to know about serialization and messages.
 Both a `ScriptDebuggerTCP` and a `ScriptEditorDebuggerTCP` where created as default, and the websocket module now provides its own `ScriptDebuggerWebsocket` and `ScriptEditorDebuggerWebsocket` implementation.

 The Javascript platform, and javascript ["run native"](https://godotengine.org/article/websocket-ssl-testing-html5-export) will automatically select websocket for you.